Jsonng7952/tic-tac-toe/README.md

 # tic-tac-toe
 Game of tic tac toe developed in Javascript, HTML and CSS.
-Can changed between easy and impossible difficulty.
+Can change between easy and impossible difficulty.